 For local birders, the best way is to self-drive here, and if you are a visitor, you can always rent a car or take a ride-hailing service here.
 Your other alternative is to hire a local bird guide who may pick you up and bring you here.

-There is no public transportation to this botanic garden while there are no trains or buses that ply this route; therefore, the best way is still a taxi, ride-hailing or car rental.
+There is no public transportation to this botanic garden, and there are no trains or buses that ply this route; therefore, the best way is still a taxi, ride-hailing, or car rental.

 Kepong Botanic Gardens Address